Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/Disabling-Policies.md

 ```

 Given the different resource scope that this method can be applied to, we made it working slightly different when it comes to log-based alerts.
 For instance, the virtual machine alerts are scoped to subscription and tagging the subscription would result in disabling all the policies targeted at it.
-For this reason, and thanks to the new **Bring Your Own User Assigned Managed Identity (BYO UAMI)*** included in the [2024-06-05](../../Whats-New#2024-06-05) release and to the ability to query Azure resource Graph using Azure Monitor (see [Quickstart: Create alerts with Azure Resource Graph and Log Analytics](https://learn.microsoft.com/en-us/azure/governance/resource-graph/alerts-query-quickstart?tabs=azure-resource-graph)), it's now possible to disable individual alerts for both Azure and hybrid virtual machines after they're created.
-We got requests to stop alerting fro virtual machines that were off for maintenance and this enhancement came up just in time.
+For this reason, and thanks to the new **Bring Your Own User Assigned Managed Identity (BYO UAMI)*** included in the [2024-06-05](../../Whats-New#2024-06-05) release and to the ability to query Azure resource Graph using Azure Monitor (see [Quickstart: Create alerts with Azure Resource Graph and Log Analytics](https://learn.microsoft.com/en-us/azure/governance/resource-graph/alerts-query-quickstart?tabs=azure-resource-graph)), it is now possible to disable individual alerts for both Azure and hybrid virtual machines after they are created.
+We got requests to stop alerting from virtual machines that were off for maintenance and this enhancement came up just in time.

-Should you need to disable the alerts for your virtual machines after they're created, just make sure you tag the relevant resources accordingly.
+Should you need to disable the alerts for your virtual machines after they are created, just make sure you tag the relevant resources accordingly.
 The alert queries have been modified to look at resource properties in [Azure Resource Graph](https://learn.microsoft.com/en-us/azure/governance/resource-graph/overview).
-If the resource contains the given tag name and tag value, it's made part of an exclusion list, so alerts won't be generated for them.
+If the resource contains the given tag name and tag value, it is made part of an exclusion list, so alerts will not be generated for them.
 This behavior allows you to dynamically and rapidly exclude the necessary resources from being alerted without the need of deleting the alert, tag the resource and run the remediation again.